running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 **Block**
 Blocks a hit from enemy.
 No damage done if blocked.
 Random chance based on %

+## Discussion
+**Defense vs Absorbed damage**

+Defense and Absorbed damage do basically the same thing, blocking a portion of an enemy hit to make the players health decrease less when attacked.
+The difference between the two attributes is that Absorbed damage gives a higher protection at lower item levels.
+For example at level +5 an item with Absorbed damage would give the player 10 Absorbed points while the same item with the Defence attribute would only give 8.
+This is evened out at level +7 (both attributes will give 15 points).
+Given the bonus that Defense gives based on player level, this stat would be desirable compared to Absorbed damage if the player aims to upgrade the item to +7 or higher.

 ## Offensive attributes

 **Attack**
-Damage dealt by player (small bonus increase with player level)
+Basic Damage dealt by player. both min and max damage increases when items with attack attribute are equipped (small bonus increase with player level)

 **Magic damage**
-Both min and max damage increase
+Both min and max damage increase.
+Higher amount of damage compared to regular attack attribute (enemies can be immune to this attribute)

 **Minimim damage**
 Minimum damage increase